The store page is divided into two sections: newsletter introduction and packages.

 Examples of screenshots:

-When a wordmark image is uploaded, it is used in place of the newsletter title above the newsletter description.
-A wordmark image must be 728 x 90 pixels, no larger than 150kb.
+When a store banner image is uploaded, it is used in place of the newsletter title above the newsletter description.

-- A wordmark should include your newsletter name and be easy to read
+- A store banner should include your newsletter name and be easy to read

 - Use a png file to avoid a potentially mismatched white background

-- If your wordmark doesn't fit the dimensions of this section, it is better to not upload it and use the text version of your newsletter name
+- If your logo doesn't fit the dimensions of this section, it is better to not upload it as a store banner and use the text version of your newsletter name

-The thumbnail image appears on the Letterhead store at https://store.tryletterhead.com, thumbnails must be 600 x 400 pixels, no larger than 150kb.
+The thumbnail image appears on the Letterhead store at https://store.tryletterhead.com, thumbnails should be 600 x 400 pixels.

 - The thumbnail is like a digital business card with your logo